 Note that SPF only helps in preventing sunburn or sun damage but not skin damage, drought nor wrinkle formation.
 If you’re very pale (i.e lack melanin), you have no choice other than religiously applying a SPF50++.
 However, the darker the skin, the higher the concentration in melanin.
 Melanin produces its very own anti-UVB shield.

 As Japanese women want to keep a very pale complexion, for a long time they’ve been mixing strong SPF products with classic whitening skincare items such as a serum, or a cream.
 Innovative techniques now allow the industry to mix both.
 As you can see in this WHITISSIMO by brand Pola, which not only protects from UVB and UVA, but also eradicates dullness and controls the secretion of melanin.

 A high PA for UVA

 The common belief had us thinking that only SPF was ever important.
 But the real danger with sun is UVA – these radiations, I swear, are your worst enemy.
 Unlike UVB, UVA rays seep into the deepest layers of your skin, right there where the whole structure of your dermis is being fabricated.
 It attacks elasticity and dries out all your tissues.
-UVA rays are the cause for dryness, wrinkles, dehydration and all these skin troubles that come with intense sun exposure.
+UVA rays are the cause for dryness, wrinkles, dehydration, dry skin, sensitive skin and all these skin troubles that come with intense sun exposure.